rustfoundation/foundation.rust-lang.org/grants/project-grants.md

 ## Summary

-**Purpose of award**: To support specific packages of work that benefit the Rust ecosystem.
+**Purpose of award**: To support specific packages of work that benefit Rust.

 **Award amount**: $2,500 to $15,000.